SOCIETY AND MEMBERSHIP

 Policy, operations, and procedures are governed by the bylaws of the Society, adopted by the membership and amended by action of the AGM.
 Log in to the Members Only site to access the full PDF version of the most recent bylaws.

-Submissions are welcome.
-The editor reserves the right to edit, condense, delay publication of or reject any submitted material in keeping with the amount of space, and/or subject matter.
-An editorial board may deem that some articles be published on our website.
-Deadlines are January 15, April 15, July 15 and October 15 each year.
-Dates may be adjusted to accommodate post-AGM news.
+The editor reserves the right to edit, condense, delay publication of or reject any submitted material in keeping with the amount of space and/or subject matter.

-Please e-mail stories as a Word or PDF attachment or include the text in the body of an e-mail message.
-Photos must be in original digital form (.jpg), preferably in color.
-E-mail attachments to Editor Ekena B. Parkinson at firstname.lastname@example.org.
+Please email stories as a Word attachment rather than a PDF or include the text in the body of an email message.
+Email all attachments to the editor at email@example.com.

 Past editions are available for $20 on a special DVD archive from 1976-early 2011.
 See our Sale Items page for details.
 All other issues are archived on the Members Only site and may be downloaded (PDF only).